 - A team of Professionals – An adoption agency coordinates services with multiple attorneys; provides counselors for birth parents; provides workers to complete home studies, train, support and provide post placement services for adoptive parents; and business professionals required to maintain the agency’s infrastructure.

-- Operational Expenses – Adoption agencies have many of the operational expenses that any organization has such as rent, utilities, telephone service, parking, travel, equipment maintenance, office supplies, postage, insurance, accounting and marketing.
+- Operational Expenses – Adoption agencies incur many of the operational expenses that any organization does.

 - Legal Process – Adoption is a legal process.
 Every case involves multiple conversations between the birth parents and their attorney in addition to filing documents and attending hearings.
 Each person in the adoption triad must have legal representation.